 Now let’s talk about children.
 Children three through nine must order from the child’s menu.
 Well, that’s what it says on the Disney website.
 However, the little caveat to that is when credits are put into your Magic Band they aren’t listed as adult or children.
 So if you have an eight-year-old that wants to order off the adult menu, the Dining Plan is not going to know.

-If you're a rule follower like Dad, children are supposed to order off the children's menu.
+If you’re a rule follower like Dad, children are supposed to order off the children’s menu.
 But since Disney won’t actually know which menu they’re ordering off of, it won’t really matter to them if an eight-year-old orders an adult meal.
+(This changed on January 1, 2020.
+Now adults are adults and children are children on the DDP.)

 Keeping Track of Credits